-Atlassian, like most larger companies, uses target market segmentation to look at different markets and break up their unique value propositions, terminology, and values.
+Like most larger companies, Atlassian uses target market segmentation to look at different markets and break up its unique value propositions, terminology, and values.

-This tells us that while Atlassian can work with almost anyone doing software development, they recognize how their value proposition changes depending on the market segment in question.
+This tells us that while Atlassian can work with almost anyone doing software development, it recognizes how its value proposition changes depending on the market segment in question.

 Even the same product for two different customer types creates different levels of value.

-Nike is a classic B2C example.
-They offer products to athletes and folks who want to exercise regularly.
+Nike offers products to athletes and other consumers who want to exercise regularly.
 They offer apparel, equipment, shoes, and accessories.

 They work with athletes and a fitness-minded audience, but we know a good target market definition can't be that broad.
 Let's break two of their segments down:

-- Runners: With a focus on new types of shoes, Nike shows they target not just based on demographic information (age, location, career) but also based on lifestyle.
+- Runners — With a focus on new types of shoes, Nike shows it targets consumers based on both demographic information and lifestyle.
 Nike launches shoes and apparel designed to help the avid runner stay on the road a bit longer.